|

 a severely incapacitating disability that was relatively rare.

 It occurred in approximately 1-2 infants per 10,000 births.
+In this severe

 form of "Classic Autism" effective speech was absent.